sagar-panditji/WARDAAN/README.md

 # WARDAAN
-This is a hospital management website, in this patient, doctor, hospital has to signup first and then patient can search hospital or doctor according to their disease or symptom.
+This is a web application based on automatation of medical sector.
+In this patients according to their disease or symptoms can search for doctors.
+Key features
+ - comparison between doctors
+ - find doctor according to your symptoms
+ - find near by doctors
+ - reject/approve appointments
+ - write blogs.